 bayesSSM is an R package offering a set of tools for performing Bayesian inference in state-space models (SSMs).
-It implements the Particle Marginal Metropolis-Hastings (PMMH) in the main function pmmh
+It implements the Particle Marginal Metropolis-Hastings (PMMH) in the main function pmmh for Bayesian inference in SSMs.

 Why bayesSSM?